 Flying Wild (March 10, 1941)

-Released on March 10, 1941: The East Side Kids are hard at work in an aviation factory building airplanes and discovering foreign spies.
+Released on March 10, 1941: (running time 63 minutes) The East Side Kids are hard at work in an aviation factory building airplanes and chasing foreign spies.

 Produced by Sam Katzman

 Directed by William West

 Written by Al Martin

 The Actors: Leo Gorcey (Muggs McGinnis), Bobby Jordan (Danny Graham), Joan Barclay (Helen Munson), Dave O'Brien (Tom Lawson, test pilot), George Pembroke (Dr. Richard Nagel III), Ernest Morrison (Scruno), David Gorcey (Peewee), Donald Haines (Skinny), Eugene Francis (Algernon 'Algy' Reynolds), Bobby Stone (Bobby), Herbert Rawlinson (Mr. Reynolds), Dennis Moore (George, pilot henchman), Forrest Taylor (Mr. Forbes, saboteur), Robert F. Hill (Mr. Woodward, saboteur), Mary Bovard (Maizie), Stephen Chase (Jack, henchman), George Eldredge (man), Al Ferguson (henchman), Jack Kenney (henchman), Carey Loftin (henchman), Bud Osborne (henchman), Eddie Parker (henchman), Dick Scott (henchman), Fuzzy Knight (henchman radio operator)